 But remember, if 502 errors are becoming a pattern, it’s a sign that your current hosting environment isn’t keeping up, and you need to reconsider your choice.

 For example, Rapyd Cloud customers almost never face a 502 error problem from the server side.
-And if the problem occurs for some reason, they have access to expert support team available 24/7 to assist you.
+If the problem occurs for some reason, you have access to an expert support team that is available 24/7 to assist you.

 Rapyd Cloud isn’t just another hosting provider.
 It’s a performance-driven platform built for resilience, with built-in scalability, automated incident detection, and human support that actually shows up when it matters.